-To configure a bidirectional communication between print MIS device, Command WorkStation and printer, you must activate JDF communication in the software.
+To configure a bidirectional communication between a print MIS device and Command WorkStation, you must activate JDF communication in the software.
+Bidirectional communication to an MIS system requires an Advanced JDF Option.

 - 1 In Server Manager: On the sidebar, click Server, and then click Server Info & Configuration. - 2 Under General settings, enable JDF communication by clicking Start.